-Princeton Sexual Harassment
+Princeton Sexual Harassment Attorney

 When you come to work, you expect to be valued for your productivity and the quality of your work and not sexually objectified.
 If you have been sexually harassed on the job, you are likely feeling a range of negative emotions, including embarrassment and anger.
 A sexual harassment lawsuit may allow you to recover damages for the wrongs that you have suffered.
-At Phillips & Associates, our Princeton sexual harassment lawyers can evaluate your situation and help you file suit under federal or state laws as appropriate.
+At Phillips & Associates, PLLC, our Princeton sexual harassment lawyers can evaluate your situation and help you file suit under federal or state laws as appropriate.

 Pursuing a Sexual Harassment Claim